andreasvirkus/cottage/src/dashboard.md

 - [visitor data](#visitor-data)
 - [performance data](#performance-data) (WIP)

-### Any type of ad-block should be disabled for this page to render the graphs below:
+### PS!
+Any type of ad-block should be disabled for this page to render the graphs below: